Cathedral of St. John the Baptist (St. John's): History

 On July 8, 1892, in an unhappy coincidence to the fate of its chapel-of-ease in Bermuda, the cathedral was extensively damaged in the Great Fire of 1892.
 The roof timbers ignited, which caused the roof to collapse, bringing the clerestory walls and piers in the nave down with it.
 The intense heat caused the lead to melt in the glass windows, resulting in the complete destruction of all but two; the sole surviving window can be seen in the Sacristy.
 Restoration of the Cathedral commenced in 1893, again under Kelly's direction.
 By 1895, the Chancel and Transepts had been rebuilt, while the Nave reached completion in 1905.
 The restored cathedral is renowned internationally as one of North America's best ecclesiastical Gothic Revival structures.
 The church was re-consecrated in a service on September 21, 1905.
 A window in the restored Cathedral was dedicated to Kelly, who died in 1907.

 In 1923 the Congolese-English sculptor Mahomet Thomas Phillips, and his son Lancelot, completed a reredos for the cathedral that took them 2,779 hours to create.

 The Te Deum Window was donated in 1952 in memory of Bermudian-born Sir Joseph Outerbridge by his family.
-A large four-manual organ was constructed by Casavant Frères in the 1950s.
+A large four-manual organ was constructed by Casavant Frères in 1927.

 The Cathedral remains incomplete as the structure still lacks the spire which its designer, Scott, had envisioned.
 Although an engineering team has established that the proposed 150 ft tower and steeple is structurally feasible, the cost was estimated to be $3,000,000.
-The clergy and parishioners remain committed to completing Scott's plans and are hopeful that they will see the spire erected.
+The people of the Cathedral Parish have no plans to add the spire.

 The cathedral was designated a National Historic Site of Canada in 1979 as a nationally significant example of Gothic Revival architecture.
 The building was also designated as a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador in 1991, and a City of St. John's Heritage Building in 1989.